Frequently Asked Questions

 "The

 next step was taken by Berkeley.
-If actually all our knowledge is
+If actually all our

-derived from perception, there is no meaning in the statement that the
+derived from perception, there is no meaning in the

-things really exist; because if the perception is given it cannot
+things really exist; because if the perception is given it

-possibly make any difference whether the things exist or do not exist.
+possibly make any difference whether the things exist or

 Therefore, to be perceived is identical with existence."